≡ Menu

 Temperament and Personality

-He won’t hesitate to fight for you if you are in danger or under any sort of threat.
-He is simply a fearless little dog, not afraid to take on humans or other dogs that are much bigger in size.
+The Rat Terrier is one of the best family pets you can have.
+He may be a small dog, but he thinks he is much bigger than he is.
+He won’t hesitate to fight for you if you are in danger or under any threat.
+He is simply a fearless little dog, not afraid to take on humans or other much bigger dogs.

-He is great with kids!
+He is excellent with kids!

 Just one thing…

-He does have a loud bark and can wake up everyone in the neighborhood.
-Also, he is a high-energy dog; he gets bored when you leave him alone by himself for too long.
+He has a loud bark and can wake everyone in the neighborhood.
+Also, he is a high-energy dog; he gets bored when you leave him alone for too long.
+He remains an adorable little creature and can be an excellent companion dog for singles, couples, and seniors.
+And he is remarkably healthy too.

-Health Problems
+Potential Health Problems

-But like all breeds, even these dogs are prone to certain health issues.
+The Rat Terrier is one of the healthiest dog breeds out there.
+He has an excellent life expectancy of 12 to 18 years.
+18 years?
+That’s incredible for a dog.
+But like all breeds, even these dogs are prone to specific health issues.
 You should be aware of these problems if you want to bring a Rat Terrier home:

 And while…

-We here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.
+Many of these conditions may not be life-threatening, but they can become quite expensive, particularly if they become recurring issues.
+This is why we here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.

-Now will a pet insurance policy be right for everyone?
+Now will a pet insurance policy be suitable for everyone?

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?